doeixd/effectively/docs/why-effectively.md

 The TypeScript ecosystem offers several ways to manage asynchronous complexity.
 Effectively makes a specific, pragmatic choice that sets it apart.

-*   **Compared to Raw `async/await`**: Effectively doesn't replace them; it gives them the structure, safety, and composability they lack.
-It adds the "guardrails" and declarative power needed for building large-scale applications.
+*   **Compared to Raw `async/await`**: Effectively doesn't replace them; it gives them the structure, safety, and composability they often lack in larger applications.
+It adds "guardrails" and declarative power.

-*   **Compared to Full Effect Systems (e.g., `Effect-TS`)**: `Effect-TS` is a brilliant and powerful library that provides its own custom runtime based on "Fibers."
-It replaces `Promise` with its own `Effect` data type, offering unparalleled control over execution, concurrency, and interruption.
-This "replacement" approach is incredibly powerful but comes with a steeper learning curve and a conceptual shift away from the browser's native primitives.
+*   **Compared to Full Effect Systems (e.g., `Effect-TS`)**: Libraries like `Effect-TS` are powerful, often replacing `Promise` with their own `Effect` data type and custom runtime (e.g., "Fibers") for fine-grained control.
+This offers immense power but typically involves a steeper learning curve and a more significant conceptual shift.

 **Effectively chooses a different path: enhancement over replacement.**

 It is a bet on the long-term power and evolution of the web platform itself.
-We believe that a library should work *with* the grain of the JavaScript environment, not against it.
-This philosophy has two key implications:
+We believe a library should work *with* the grain of the JavaScript environment, not against it.
+This philosophy has key implications:

-1.  **No Custom Runtime:** Effectively does **not** have its own runtime.
-It uses the standard JavaScript event loop and `Promise` infrastructure that you already know.
-This means there's less magic, a smaller bundle size, and your code behaves in a way that is familiar and easy to debug with standard browser tools.
+1.  **No Custom Runtime:** Effectively uses the standard JavaScript event loop and `Promise` infrastructure.
+This means less "magic," a potentially smaller bundle, and code that behaves familiarly, debuggable with standard browser tools.

-2.  **Leveraging the Platform's Scheduler:** We don't ship a complex, custom task scheduler because the platform is giving us one.
-For parallel operations, Effectively will automatically use the browser's native **`scheduler.postTask` API** when available.
-This allows the browser itself—which has a global view of everything happening on the page—to intelligently prioritize your tasks (`user-blocking`, `user-visible`, `background`).
-This leads to better overall application performance and responsiveness without any custom configuration.
+2.  **Leveraging the Platform's Scheduler:** For parallel operations, Effectively aims to use the browser's native **`scheduler.postTask` API** when available (with fallbacks).
+This allows the browser itself—which has a global view of page activity—to intelligently prioritize tasks (`user-blocking`, `user-visible`, `background`), potentially leading to better overall application performance without custom configuration.
+3.  **Modularity and Tree-Shaking:** While the feature set is comprehensive to address real-world needs, the library is designed to be modular.
+You only include (and bundle) the parts you use.
+4.  **Context and DI:** The context system (`getContext`, `createContext`) provides a way to manage dependencies.
+While it uses an implicit retrieval mechanism (`getContext`), this is designed for convenience in complex workflows and ease of testing through overrides.
+Core task logic can still be written as pure functions that are then wrapped by `defineTask`.
+5.  **Optional Advanced Features:** Patterns like `do-notation` (using generators) are available for those who find them beneficial for specific types of sequential monadic composition, but they are not required to use the library's core strengths.

-By embracing `Promise`, `async/await`, and emerging browser APIs, Effectively ensures your application can leverage native, C++-level optimizations directly.
-It offers a gentler learning curve and seamless interoperability with the entire ecosystem of Promise-based libraries, making it a powerful and pragmatic choice for any team.
+By embracing `Promise`, `async/await`, and emerging browser APIs, Effectively aims to provide a gentle learning curve and seamless interoperability with the broader Promise-based ecosystem.
+It seeks to offer a powerful and pragmatic choice for teams looking to bring more structure and resilience to their TypeScript applications.